RicardoJBarrios/kuoki/packages/environment/README.md

 This library provides an environment properties store that is populated by asyncronous sources and exposes a query to get the values, as well a service to modify them at runtime.

-The common way to manage the application properties in JavaScript frameworks is to define environment values in a constant or env file an load them at build stage.
+The common way to manage the application properties in JavaScript frameworks is to define environment values in a constant or env file and load them at build stage.
 This strategy is not suitable for developments where, for example, the final build is deployed in a repositoy manager such as Nexus or Artifactory and reused in diferent environments, or in a microservices architecture where the properties are loaded from a config manager service.
 This library addresses this and other gaps by allowing, among others, the following behaviors:

 - Get properties from constants
 - Get properties from local sources, such as files